Question

 Teamwork

-Best for showcasing equal partnership and shared responsibility in achieving specific outcomes with measurable results
+Best for highlighting equal partnership and shared responsibility in achieving results, especially when working across departments or with external stakeholders

 Partnered